This post is written in collaboration with Sovende Børn.

 Before we get started, we need to account for any safety measures for your physical health.
 Please continue to read about these and the many benefits postpartum workout has.

-According to Baby Hammock Counsellor Birgitte Kassa and physiotherapist Line Piechnik, who specializes in mother and baby movements, a postpartum workout is a fantastic way to spend time with your baby.
+According to Baby Wrap Counsellor Birgitte Kassa and physiotherapist Line Piechnik, who specializes in mother and baby movements, a postpartum workout is a fantastic way to spend time with your baby.
 The workout will affect your endorphins, dopamine and serotonin levels, which influence your energy levels positively and it is a pain reliever.

 Getting back to a workout routine after giving birth can be difficult, but once you do, you’ll find yourself happier and with plenty more energy to spare.